chapel-lang/chapel/doc/release/technotes/README.libraries.rst

    need to be added to ``$LD_LIBRARY_PATH`` and the ``-L`` step here, as well as a ``-l`` for the library name.  ``CHPL_TASKS=fifo`` does require this.

+Chapel library files cannot be used from Chapel code.
+The library files must include the chapel runtime and standard modules for use in a non-Chapel program and when the library is linked to a Chapel program this leads to multiple definitions of these functions.

 As mentioned above, this feature is not very sturdy.
 Please refer to :ref:`readme-bugs` if any problems are encountered.